 Tarren Grant Jakobi, age 27 years, of Jefferson City, Mo., passed away Friday, November 1, 2019.

-To send flowers in memory of Tarren G. Jakobi, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Tarren G. Jakobi, please visit our Heartfelt Sympathies Store.

 He was born March 18, 1992 on Galveston Island, Texas the son of Dietrich and Margo D. Jakobi.